Is Critical Thinking a skill? What are the 5 Critical Thinking Skills? Well, worry not all queries of this article are covered in this article.

-One of the best ways to encourage creative thinking skills and critical thinking is to allow students time and space to explore ideas.
+One of the best ways to encourage critical thinking, creative thinking skills, and creativity is to allow students time and space to explore ideas.
 By enabling students to investigate a topic in depth, they can make new connections and generate their hypotheses.

 2. Ask Open-Ended Questions:

 Rather than giving students the answers, teachers should ask questions that require more than a yes or no response.
-This will encourage deeper conversations that can lead to creative solutions or critical analysis of a situation.
+This will encourage deeper conversations that can lead to creative solutions or critical analytical thinking skills.